miolatoanna/typescript-project-s2i/README.md

 By defining interfaces and classes that represent the various components of the system, the project demonstrates how technology can support sustainable innovation in the fashion industry.

-You can try my project HERE on CodPen.
+You can try my project <a href="https://codepen.io/miolatoanna/pen/dyEdzjd?editors=1111">HERE</a> on CodPen.

 # How to use